MM2-0/Kvaesitso/docs/docs/developer-guide/external-apis/microsoft.md

    1. Add package name (de.mm20.launcher2.release) and signature hash of your release key
 1. Download the client details
    1. In the debug client row, click on View
-   1. Copy the JSON below MSAL Configuration to ./src/debug/res/raw/msal_auth_config.json
+   1. Copy the JSON below MSAL Configuration to `ms-services/src/debug/res/raw/msal_auth_config.json` (you'll need to create this file first)
 1. Repeat the previous step for the release config
 1. Add the required scopes
    1. Go to API permissions